username-nullptr/gts3/README.md

 ## Command line extension

-The plug-in library must be named 'gtsstartupextensions' and placed in the directory where the server's executables reside.
+Place a directory named 'startup_extensions' in the directory where the executable program resides, and place the extension in it.

 ```c++
 // plugin.cpp